Private Cenote Diving in Tulum and the Riviera Maya – Discover cavern diving and enjoy the amazing Cenotes

 Cenote Angelita

-Cenote Angelita - Deep Dive
+Cenote Angelita - Deep Dive - Cenote Diving - Deep Cenote

-Cenote Angelita – Deep Dive
+Cenote Angelita Deep Dive

 Those of you who feel comfortable will cross the cloud.
-The cloud itself is like a heavy fog with low visibility and is a bit smelly.
-Then once you are below the cloud, the visibility is perfect again, but it is completely dark, giving the feeling of being in a forest at night.
+The cloud is like a heavy fog with low visibility and is a bit smelly.
+Then, once you are below the cloud, the visibility is perfect again, but it is completely dark, giving the feeling of being in a forest at night.
 After a few minutes, we go back up and start ascending in circles along the walls.

-There are few stalactites, but the few ones are huge and are here to remind us of those times when the water level was much lower.
+There are few stalactites, but the few are huge and are here to remind us of those times when the water level was much lower.
 Angelita is a dive for the experienced diver because of its depth.

 It is also a great training site for Technical Diving.